tprasadtp/ubuntu-post-install/README.md

 git clone --depth 1 https://github.com/tprasadtp/ubuntu-post-install.git && cd ubuntu-post-install
 ```

+If you already have cloned the repo, you canuse git fetch/pull to get the latest changes.

 ### Step 2: Update the lists or your Config File (Optional)

 Update the list files to suit your needs.
 Change PPAs, add or delete packages to list, tweak flags etc.